 Nested aggregation can help you to answer questions like these without building multiple queries:

-- Can I count the requests per minute for my application, then get the maximum requests per minute for the last hour?
+- How can I count the requests per minute for my application, then get the maximum requests per minute for the last hour?

-- Can I compute the average CPU usage of all my servers, and list only the ones with usage over 90%?
+- How can I compute the average CPU usage of all my servers or hosts, and list only the ones with usage over 90%?

-- From all my user sessions, can I figure out what percentage bounced immediately?
+- From all my user sessions, how can I figure out what percentage bounced immediately?

 Every NRQL query must begin with a